47degrees/fp-with-arrow-videos/EitherT.md

 __`EitherT`__ is a data type used in __Λrrow__ for computing an Either that is nested inside another monad.

+^ EitherT datatype is used when an Either value is wrapped inside another type.
+In this sense, it's similar to the OptionT datatype.

 ---

 # EitherT